Some posts contain compensated links. Please read this disclaimer for more info.

 Where To Stay In Brasov

-The town of Brasov is much smaller than Bucharest and I definitely recommend staying walking distance to the city center.
+Brasov’s town is much smaller than Bucharest, and I definitely recommend staying within walking distance to the city center.

 If you have a little wiggle room, you’ll live like royalty in the still-affordable Residence Hirsher.
 Right in the Old Town but situated high enough on the hill to have great views, you’ll love the room sizes and value for the money at this classy hotel.